 ● The ability to work alongside solar and battery systems to further optimize energy consumption, allowing the user to remotely control when devices and appliances are switched on to consume the solar/battery energy

-	● A HEMS can help households with solar PV systems save additional money by programming their system to run certain appliances when the sun is shining.
+● The rooftop pv home energy management system can provide a more reasonable energy and power usage plan for the head of the household.
+A HEMS can help households with solar PV systems save additional money by programming their system to run certain appliances when the sun is shining.

 For example, excess solar energy could be directed to power an electric hot water system, effectively storing that solar power.

 According to Foskett, "Our customers can save up to 30% on utility bills by ensuring that their home's appliances are utilized in the most intelligent, efficient way possible when combined with PV solar, thus increasing the ROI of the system."

 And if you're in the market for solar or batteries, he says, "The insights will help you size up a system that is suited to your needs and budget, after helping eliminate inefficiencies in the home."

 Cons of HEMS:

 ● Home energy management system（HEMS） cost are still quite expensive, especially the installation costs and advanced smart home systems

 ● Home energy management system（HEMS）require continuous management and monitoring to gain the most benefit which is time-consuming and also requires dedication

 ● Concerns for the security of the home as monitoring and control of the device is done through an online portal and therefore the potential for the system to be infiltrated

 HEMS focuses on managing electricity use to reduce costs and emissions.
 They aren't the same as home automation systems that manage the lighting, appliances, entertainment systems, climate and security of a home to increase convenience, comfort, and security.